kaliop-uk/ezmigrationbundle/README.md

 ### Checking that the bundle is installed correctly

-If you run `php ezpublish/console` you should see 3 new commands in the list:
+If you run `php ezpublish/console` you should see 4 new commands in the list:

     kaliop
       kaliop:migration:generate
       kaliop:migration:status
       kaliop:migration:migrate
+      kaliop:migration:migration

 This indicates that the bundle has been installed and registered correctly.